 The basic victory levels are dependent on points for damaging and sinking enemy ships.
 Sinking a ship gives substantially more points than just damaging it.

 The player is given a number of objectives for the scenario that give bonus points when completed.
 These can be of four types:

-- a.
-Sink ships: Points are awarded for sinking the specified numbers of enemy ships of the correct type. - b.
+a.
+Sink ships: Points are awarded for sinking the specified numbers of enemy ships of the correct type.

+- b.
 Do not lose: This one gives negative points for losing more ships than specified of the appropriate type. - c.
 Reach objective: Points are awarded for bringing the specified ships to the indicated location.
 All the required ships must be within 8000 yards of the location at the same time to trigger the objective.
 Fulfilling this objective will end the scenario in some cases.
 Reaching an objective with a seaplane carrier will trigger an air raid on the nearest enemy land target in some scenarios. - d.
 Lay minefield: To lay a minefield, you must bring a ship carrying mines (denoted by an M in the OOB tree) to the objective location, then lower speed to 10 knots and the ship will start laying mines.
 Laying the mines will take some time, usually from 10 to 20 minutes.
 When the mines are laid the objective is fulfilled.
-Note that the newly laid minefield is fully functional and any ship venturing into it might hit a mine.
+Note that the newly laid minefield is fully functional and any ship venturing into it might hit a mine. - e.
+Blockship mission: This mission requires you to bring a number of merchant ships to the location, usually at the entrance to an enemy base.
+Once there, their crews will automatically scuttle the ships.

 To find the location of an objective, click on it in the objective list and the objective location will be shown on the map.
 In the case of sink ships, the location is just an indicator to where the enemy can be found; the actual location where the ships are sunk doesn't matter.
-For land targets however, the destroyed target must be in the vicinity of the objective to qualify.
-You cannot just shoot up any seaside resort.